Aruvikkara Assembly constituency: 2021

-Niyamasabha Election 2016
+2016

-There were 189,505 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 189,505 registered voters in the constituency for the 2016 Kerala Assembly election.

-2015 by-elections
+2015 by-election

-Due to the death of the sitting MLA G. Karthikeyan, Aruvikkara constituency went to bypolls, held on 27 June 2015.
+Due to the death of the sitting MLA G. Karthikeyan, Aruvikkara Assembly constituency held a by-election on 27 June 2015.
 There were 185,216 registered voters for this election in the constituency.

-Niyamasabha Election 2011
+2011

 There were 165,638 registered voters in the constituency for the 2011 election.